Bert Williams: Legacy

 In 1910, Booker T. Washington wrote of Williams: "He has done more for our race than I have.
 He has smiled his way into people's hearts; I have been obliged to fight my way."
 Gene Buck, who had discovered W. C. Fields in vaudeville and hired him for the Follies, wrote to a friend on the occasion of Fields' death: "Next to Bert Williams, Bill [Fields] was the greatest comic that ever lived."

 Phil Harris recorded "Nobody" and "Woodman, Woodman, Spare That Tree"—both big hits of Williams—in late 1936 and early 1937.

+Jelly Roll Morton recorded his own composition "Bert Williams" in his 1938 Library of Congress recordings made at the behest of Alan Lomax.

 In 1940, Duke Ellington composed and recorded "A Portrait of Bert Williams", a subtly crafted tribute.
 In 1978, in a memorable turn on a Boston Pops TV special, Ben Vereen performed a tribute to Williams, complete with makeup and attire.
 He reprised Williams' high-kick dance steps, to such classic vaudeville standards as "Waitin' for the Robert E. Lee".

 In the 1955 film The Seven Little Foys, a biography of vaudevillian Eddie Foy, Bob Hope sings "Nobody".

 The 1975 musical version of Chicago, which reimagined the characters of the 1926 play Chicago with the personalities of famed vaudeville performers of the 1920s, adapted Williams' personality for the character of Amos Hart.
 Hart's featured number in the musical, "Mister Cellophane," is a pastiche of "Nobody."

 Ry Cooder covered Williams' song "Nobody" on his album Jazz, released in 1978.

 The 1980 Broadway musical Tintypes featured "Nobody" and "I'm a Jonah Man", a song first popularized by Williams in 1903.

 Johnny Cash covered Williams' song "Nobody" on his album American III: Solitary Man, released in 2000.

 In 1996, Bert Williams was inducted into the International Clown Hall of Fame.

 The Archeophone label has collected and released all of Williams' extant recordings on three CDs.

 Dancing in the Dark (2005) by Caryl Phillips is a novelization of the life of Bert Williams.

 Nobody (2008) by Richard Aellen is a play centered on Williams' and George Walker's time in vaudeville.